 I made used this birthday cake recipe because my 2 yr old son loves fish.
 We had a whole party with fish.
 The fish birthday cake was easy to make.
 Start with a rectangle cake and make the shape of the fish body.
 With the leftover cake make the fins and decorate with candy.

 My son and daughter shared a birthday party (she was 2, he was 4) and we did a fish / Nemo party theme.
 I made them twin cakes so they could each have their own.

 I began with two circle cake pans for each.
 One became the body, and the other I cut up for the fins.
 I decorated the bodies with frosting piped in to resemble scales and gave them large white frosting eyes with a dab of blue in the center.
 The back fins were covered with sprinkles.

 I am not sure how I came up with this fish birthday cake.
 I played with several sheet cakes until I felt like I had a fish.
-I cut off the corners of the cake to make sort of a football shape then used the corners to make the fish tail and top and bottom fins.
-I cut out a little triangle for the mouth.
+First, I cut off the corners of the cake to make sort of a football shape then used the corners to make the fish tail and top and bottom fins.
+Then, I cut out a little triangle for the mouth.
 I used M&M’s to make scales.

 This cake was for my son’s 2nd birthday and everyone loved it.

 Cool Necco Wafer fish birthday cake

 For the cake I baked a 13x9x2-inch cake; I used 6 cups of blue frosting, 2 cups orange-yellow frosting, Necco wafers, and 1 orange Swedish fish.
 Step 1: Cut and arrange as shown.
 Step 2: Frost blue, then frost the tail and fins orange.
 Place the Necco wafers on as scales.
 Add a Necco wafer and blue M&M as an eye and the orange Swedish fish for the mouth.